onniro/2PACMPEG/README.md

 # 3. building

 ## 3.1. tools
-- clang++ (with windows-specific headers and libs included if on windows)
+- clang++ (with windows headers and libs included if building for windows)

 ## 3.2. dependencies
 - ImGui (included)